thisjustin816/thisjustin816/README.md

 **Lead DevOps Engineer**
 _2022 - Present_

-Spearhead all DevOps and build configuration efforts for the Surgical Intelligence product development team.
+Direct all DevOps and build configuration efforts for the Surgical Intelligence product development team.
 Collaborate with software teams to create custom development tooling and infrastructure.
 Mentor and train team members on DevOps best practices, Azure Pipelines, and PowerShell.

 - Designed a fully automated Azure deployment infrastructure for an App Service based product, enabling seamless deployments to the cloud or local environment.
-- Built a scalable, Azure Pipelines solution for security scanning across 100+ micro-service based repositories and pipelines, utilizing OWASP Dependency Check and SonarCloud.
+- Built a scalable, Azure Pipelines solution for security scanning across 100+ microservice-based repositories and pipelines, utilizing OWASP Dependency Check and SonarCloud.
 This ensures quick identification and mitigation of vulnerabilities, including those listed in the OWASP Top 10 and CWE Top 25.
 - Manage all Azure DevOps projects across R&D, creating custom work processes to foster cross-functional collaboration.

 **Senior Development & Configuration Engineer**
 _2018 - 2022_

-Supported multiple software engineers and testers, developing build and release configurations for various systems.
+Supported multiple software engineers and testers to develop build and release configurations for various systems.
 Advocated and educated colleagues, surgeons, and clinical associates on surgical automation products.

 - Created a fully automated imaging process and system configuration for the Pulse Surgical Automation Platform, adhering to strict security standards (ISO 27001/UL 2900) by implementing features such as Windows Defender Application Control, BitLocker drive encryption, custom firewall rules, and BIOS security.
 - Designed the network configuration for the Pulse Surgical Automation Platform, enabling seamless connectivity for peripheral devices and wireless clients.